laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-24/day-1/lecture-materials/django-relationships.md

 Now, when an `Author` is returned from the database it will include a reference to that author's `books`.

+- NOTE: To make adding books OPTIONAL during the creation of an Author, pass the flag  `required=False`

 ## Lab : Do it again!